Any-Space-Whatever - The Seattle Public Library

 The wish to see (political) demonstrations inside the building expresses an ambition to create a building of public character, one where the library acts as a public sphere, offering a platform—as if a city square—where conflict can manifest itself.2 Koolhaas points to what we might call the political of architecture.
 In philosophy and the political sciences, “the political” refers to a broadly shared public sphere, a rational idea of being together agonistically in a place where disagreement and freedom prosper.
 In such a space, all can participate and disagree with one another on an equal basis; it is a space of polity where no single foundation stands central or dominant, except those of equality, brotherhood, and freedom.
 In this space, people, including those who have no part in society, can act and speak (demonstrate) on equal terms.
 Politics, in contrast, refers to the power plays between the different actors and the everyday choreographies of policymaking within a given institutional and procedural configuration in which individuals and collectives pursue their daily interests.
 Politics belongs to the assemblages of governance—the tasks of the police—that mark the public management of the public space of a society (library); what the management and leadership set out as policy of rules.3 Unique to the Seattle Central Library is that both the client and the architect opposed the postdemocratic sphere of the outside world and sought to create a public sphere in opposition to the sociospatial configuration of neoliberalism in which security, surveillance, and consumerism are the dominant forces.
 Both the client’s policy of governance and the idea of the political addressed by the architect show that reinstalling a sense of publicness was a central point in their endeavour to create this public library.

-Hogenboom, K. (forthcoming spring 2017) “Any-Space-Whatever – Setting the Stage in the Seattle Public Library” for Re-Thinking the Social in Architecture, Eds.
+Hogenboom, K. (2019) “Any-Space-Whatever – Setting the Stage in the Seattle Public Library” for Re-Thinking the Social in Architecture, Eds.
 Sten Gromark, Jennifer Mack, Roemer van Toorn.